Members of the 38th Canadian Parliament and same-sex marriage: Background

-It was expected that if enough of the members that favour same-sex marriage show up, Bill C-38 would indeed pass.
-The Globe and Mails analysis on December 13, 2004 placed the upper limit of opposed votes at 142.
+The Globe and Mail's analysis on December 13, 2004 placed the upper limit of opposed votes at 142.

-The intended voting positions of senators are less clear.
-Some observers argue that, even if a majority of senators is opposed, it is unlikely that they would vote as such, and most would instead skip the vote rather than stop a bill passed by the House.
-This argument has weight as this has traditionally been the case on most issues.
-The last time the Senate faced such a "moral" issue, however, was in 1989 when the Senate defeated a bill that would have restricted late term abortion and removed broader anti-abortion language from the Criminal Code that had been struck down by the Supreme Court of Canada.

 Most of the Liberal cabinet, the Bloc Québécois (BQ) and the New Democratic Party (NDP) voted in favour of the Bill, while most of the Conservative Party members were against it.
 In the Liberal backbench, about 2/3 of members voted in favour.

 On April 12, 2005, a vote was held on an amendment to Bill C-38 proposed by the Leader of the Opposition, Stephen Harper.
 The amendment would have stopped C-38 from advancing and maintained the "traditional" definition of marriage.
 The proposed amendment was defeated by a vote of 164 to 132.
 Ten MPs were absent, including 5 BQ MPs who reportedly oppose the bill.
 Certain MPs who had previously not declared their positions on the issue revealed their stands on the bill in this vote.
 All of these voted against the amendment, and therefore can be assumed to be in favour of same-sex marriage.
 Liberal MP Joe Comuzzi, who months prior to the vote mused about resigning his post as Minister of State, voted against the amendment because "it was a Conservative motion".